fishcus/KAP-manual/en/model/data_import/gp_import.en.md

 ### Synchronize Greenplum Table

-Greenplum tables need to be synchronized into KAP before they can be used.
+Greenplum tables need to be synchronized into Kyligence Enterprise before they can be used.
 To make things easy, we synchronize by using following button to load tables.

 ![synchronize table's metadata](images/rdbms_import3.en.png)